Drive4Code/robot_frontend/README.md

 </ol>

 <h1>Note</h1>
-<p>A custom version of the worldgen, with the file included named worldloader.rs, was included due to the wasm32 target limitations.
+<p>A custom version of the worldgen, with the file included named <a href="src/worldloader.rs">worldloader.rs</a>, was included due to the wasm32 target limitations.
 It has been offcially prvided by the unwrap().unwrap().unwrap() team and uses the include_bytes! macro to embed the map.
 To select a new map, place it in the worlds folder inside src and change the path inside the macro</p>